zc3114/culture-gene-co-ecolution/README.md

-this repository contains code to supplement his tutored dissertation by zc3114
+this repository contains code by zc3114 to supplement his 2nd year tutored dissertation
 # model.function.r#
 contains code for the function that predicts allele frequency after a number of gene-culture co-evolution, and code for fitting random parameters to find some potential parameter sets
 # plot-the-dynamics.R#